News

 Venison donation drop off

-In addition to providing an organic, low-carbon source of lean protein to families facing food insecurity across the Commonwealth, this program has also been useful at facilitating conversations with the public about the importance of regulated deer hunting to ecosystem conservation.
+In addition to providing an organic, low-carbon source of lean protein to families facing food insecurity, this program has also been useful at facilitating conversations with the public about the importance of regulated deer hunting to ecosystem conservation.
 High deer densities negatively affect forest health through overbrowsing vegetation and can result in significant agricultural damage for local farmers.
 With help from this venison donation program, licensed hunters can continue to play an important role in deer management even after their freezers are full as they have an outlet to donate deer to those in need.

 Support MassWildlife's Hunters Share the Harvest Program